mongodb/specifications/source/command-logging-and-monitoring/command-logging-and-monitoring.rst

 :2022-12-13: Updated log message ``serverPort`` field description to clarify drivers should populate it with the
              default port 27017 when relevant.
 Updated suggested unstructured forms of log messages to more clearly label connection IDs and use more readable server address representations.
+:2023-03-23: Updated ``serverConnectionId`` field to be Int64 as long-running servers can return Int64.